-Here are 5 tools I use to completely take control over my web browsing experience; in speed, security, productivity, convenience and even creativity.
-This list is great for designers/developers and common browsers alike.
+Here are 5 tools I use to completely take control of my web browsing experience in: speed, security, productivity, convenience, and even creativity.
+This list is great for designers, developers, and casual browsers alike.

 1. Firefox (Web Browser)